Energy prices are increasing slightly from January

 1

-Based on a typical household that uses 11,500kWh of gas a year, and 2,700kWh of electricity a year, paying by Direct Debit.
+All values based on a typical household that uses 11,500kWh of gas a year, and 2,700kWh of electricity a year.

 2